sap218/hugo-test/content/random/old-poem.md

 Spitting out blood, the spasms perish down;
 Wishing I saved him, there's no more sound.

-A man of honour and my friend,
+A man of honour and my friend;
 Unfortunately now, it's the end.

 Because of me, he's not alive;
-I'm no hero, he didn’t survive.
+I'm no hero, he didn't survive.

-Blood everywhere and ear banging sounds,
+Blood everywhere and ear banging sounds;
 It's no fun, this is the devil's playground.

-It's been years since that day,
+It's been years since that day;
 I still cry at night, calling for mayday.

 {{< color-block style="error" >}}